Find A Speaker or Advisor

 Read More Read Less

-In the year 2014, Google fired a shot heard all the way to Detroit.
-Google’s newest driverless car had no steering wheel and no brakes.
+In the year 2014, Google fired a shot heard all the way to Detroit with driverless cars that had no steering wheel or brakes.
 The message was clear: cars of the future will be born fully autonomous, with no human driver needed.
-In the coming decade, self-driving cars will hit the streets, rearranging established industries, and reshaping cities, giving us new choices in where we live and how we work and play.
-Since then, Tesla and numerous other mobility companies are quietly beginning to explore commercial self-driving.
-Hod Lipson offers insight into the risks and benefits of driverless cars and a lucid and engaging explanation of the enabling technology behind them.
-The talk makes a compelling case for why government, industry, and consumers need to work together to make the development of driverless cars our society’s next “Apollo moment.”
+With shockwaves that will be felt well beyond the daily commute, leaders across business and government are wondering how their organizations will be impacted by autonomous vehicles.
+In this fascinating presentation, Chair of the Columbia University Department of Mechanical Engineering, Hod Lipson, Ph.D., reveals that in the coming decade alone, self-driving cars will spread, rearranging established industries and reshaping cities, giving us new choices in where we live and how we work and play.
+Lipson offers insight into the risks and benefits of driverless cars and provides a lucid and engaging explanation of the enabling technology behind them.
+He makes a compelling case for why government, industry, and consumers need to work together to make the development of driverless cars our societyโ€™s next defining technological breakthrough on par with NASAโ€™s Apollo program of the 1960s.

 Audience Feedback from Hod Lipson's Presentations